ORM Comparison

 Performance

-Section titled “Performance”In our open-source benchmark measuring pure SQL generation speed (no database I/O), UQL finished 1st in every category across full ORMs and query builders alike.
+Section titled “Performance”In our open-source benchmark measuring pure SQL generation speed (no database I/O).

 |---|---|---|---|